 - After the LPAC reviews the results of the assessment/s, the LPAC recommends participation in a bilingual education or ESL program if the results indicate that English proficiency is not at a required level.
-The parent or guardian - · is notified of the child's classification. - is notified of the child's placement into the required bilingual education or English as a second language (ESL) program. - shall be provided information describing the bilingual education or ESL program recommended.
+The parent or guardian - is notified of the child's classification. - is notified of the child's placement into the required bilingual education or English as a second language (ESL) program. - shall be provided information describing the bilingual education or ESL program recommended.

 Review the information in the slide with parents.
 Emphasize that the LPAC is responsible for communicating the identification and placement of the student.
 Let the parents know that the benefits of both programs shall be provided to parents or legal guardians.
-Continue to use the English Learner Identification/Reclassification Flowchart to review the testing, identification, and placement of English learners.
+Continue to use the Emergent bilingual student Identification/Reclassification Flowchart to review the testing, identification, and placement of emergent bilingual students.

-English Learner Identification/Reclassification Flowchart
+Emergent bilingual student Identification/Reclassification Flowchart

-- Introduction
+Introduction

 - Identification

 - Placement

-- English Learner Services
+- Emergent Bilingual Student Services

-- · Review and Reclassification
+- •Review and Reclassification

 - Monitoring and Evaluation